chuanqizhang/chuanqizhang.github.io/_pages/publications.md

 -- Some of the conference talks were delivered by co-authors.

 <ol class="custom-list">
+    <li>Contributed talk at the 69th Annual Meeting of the Australian Mathematical Society, Melbourne Dec.
+9, 2023.</li>
+    <li>Invited talk at the 1st international workshop of Cryptography for Real-World Assets affiliated with Asiacrypt 2025, Melbourne, Dec.
+8, 2025.
+(Honored with the Distinguished Talk Award!)</li>
     <li>Invited talk at the Theory of Computing Seminar, University of Wisconsin-Madison, Madison, Nov.
 1, 2024.</li>
     <li>Invited talk at the joint Number Theory/Representation Theory and Applied Algebra Seminar, University of Wisconsin-Madison, Madison, Oct.
 31, 2024.</li>
     <li>Invited talk at the SIAM Student Chapter Seminar, University of Wisconsin-Madison, Madison, Oct.
 31, 2024.</li>